MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Labs/LAB_03_firewall.md

 - Create an Azure Firewall.
 - Create and configure a firewall policy.
 - Create and configure a route table.
-- Link a route to a subnet.
+- Link a route table to a subnet.

 ## Exercise instructions